wubmeister/columns/README.md

 | dividerColor | "#EBEBEB"     | Color of the dividers                                        |
 | minify       | True          | True to minify the output CSS, False to produce readable CSS |

-Then run the `columns.py` to generate the CSS:
+Then run `columns.py` to generate the CSS:

 ```sh
 python3 columns.py